CSH Planning for the Dialectic Student

-The goal of Catholic Schoolhouse is to give resources such the parent can educate their children in an environment that uses classical elements and promotes family unity.
+The goal of Catholic Schoolhouse is to give resources equipping the parent to educate their children in an environment that uses classical elements and promotes family unity.
 As such, if you are looking for a “Grade 6 syllabus” or such type plans, you will not find it here.
 If you seek something special for your family, based on the idea that learning can happen together in a natural way, you have found your home!

 The dialectic student is emerging from the grammar stage with a head full of memorized facts and interesting knowledge that has been acquired on the journey.
 The conscientious parent now begins to worry that they have what they need for the next stage.
 Some view these “middle school” years as sort of “clean-up” years.
 A time to get busy, get an organized plan and make sure my student is ready for high school.
 While this can actually be a useful approach, the dialectic stage is so much more.
 It is also the time to allow the students’ awakening skills of argument and contradiction to be cultivated and steered.
 Also called the logic stage, it is the time to help the student have fun with his new brain in the exercise of logic and analysis.

 What does my logic/dialectic student need?
 Even though the goal of classical education is an integration of subjects, it is often helpful for parents to look at a list of skills this age student needs to acquire.
 I believe that if we can break away from checking the subject boxes to observe what our child is able to do, we will have found the heart of classical education.
-Remember, classical education must be mentor involved.
+Remember, classical education must be teacher-involved.
 Once you put classical ideas into a strict structure or workbook, it ceases to be classical.
 Use workbooks as tools, not as the end to which you aspire.

 You students need to learn to write, read, speak and think.
 If they have these skills, you are doing a fantastic job and are ready to continue to develop these skills while expanding your student’s knowledge… If they are lacking, don’t worry, you can still work on them with content that is of interest to your dialectic student!